How To Use Leverage In Long-Term Investing To Increase Returns

 Keep in mind that these are simply guidelines and are not a make-it-or-break-it recipe for everyone.
 Some of you might have very little experience with these products but you have sufficient knowledge from previous stock investing.

-Examples of leveraged investment products
+Examples of some investment products

 Today there are various products to choose from for investors looking to increase their returns with added purchasing power.
 Depending on your time frame and your risk tolerance you are free to choose among several high-quality products that are offered by many stock exchanges at minimum commissions.